milanglacier/dotemacs/README.md

 The welcome screen displays two randomly chosen verses from my carefully chosen collection.
 This serves as a scratch buffer where you can perform Lisp evaluations.
-Frequently used commands are also listed, allowing for convenient execution by simply clicking on the corresponding button.
+Frequently used commands are also listed, allowing for convenient execution by simply typing the hint key.

-<a id="orgf930d6f"></a>
+<a id="orga452af0"></a>

 ## Code Navigation